February 23rd, 2010 by xformed

 Seaman 1/c Omer Dee Simms, USN died that day, after saving 12 of his shipmates, by relentlessly working to free them from the internal compartment they had been trapped in by damage and fire.Â After he led them to safety, he re-entered the skin of the ship to save more people.Â He did not survive.Â His son graciously shared with me family photos and letters to enable me to post some personal history of the battle not otherwise published.

 This entry was posted on Tuesday, February 23rd, 2010 at 8:25 am and is filed under "Sea Stories", History, Maritime Matters, Military, Military History, Navy, Public Service, Supporting the Troops.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.